Ruth Gilbert (poet)

-Florence Ruth Gilbert (26 March 1917 – 11 April 2016) was a New Zealand poet whose work has been widely published in New Zealand and Commonwealth countries.
+Florence Ruth Gilbert (26 March 1917 – 11 April 2016) was a New Zealand poet whose work was published in New Zealand and other Commonwealth countries.
 She was born in Greytown and educated at Hamilton High School and the Otago School of Physiotherapy.

 Her poetry appeared first in magazines and anthologies and later in ten personal collections.
 She was awarded the Jessie Mackay Memorial Award for verse three times.
 She has served as President of New Zealand PEN and the New Zealand Women Writers' Society.

 In the 2002 Queen's Birthday and Golden Jubilee Honours, she was appointed an Officer of the New Zealand Order of Merit, for services to poetry.

 Family background and early life

 Ruth Gilbert comes from the same family as the librettist W.S.
 Gilbert (the surname was originally French).
 Her father, Henry George Gilbert, was born 1881 in Cust, Canterbury, into a farming family.
 In his youth, having left primary school and home, he worked his way around the world, visiting relatives in Hampshire, England.
 He enlisted in the Mounted Rifles in the Boer War at 19, giving a false age.
 He was educated as a late entrant at Otago University, completing the work for an MA about 1914, but was never awarded the degree as he had not matriculated.
 Responding to an invitation to train as a Presbyterian minister (although an Anglican by upbringing) he spent four years at Knox College.
-He was the top student in his years in Hebrew and Greek.
+He studied Hebrew and Greek.
 He married in 1914, and in 1917 went to France as a padre with the artillery with the rank of Captain.
 He was the Minister of the St. Andrew's Presbyterian Church Hamilton 1925–1946.
 After retiring in 1946, he lived in Hamilton, dying in 1954.
 He played the violin and the cello and was a violin maker (luthier).

 Ruth's mother, Florence Margaret Carrington, was born in 1886 in Dunedin.
 Her father was an artist, G. W. Carrington, and her mother was Irish.
-A gifted musician, she became a music teacher, and was official accompanist for visiting artists in Dunedin.
+A musician, she became a music teacher and was official accompanist for visiting artists in Dunedin.
 She played the piano, pipe organ and cello.
 Marrying in 1914, she had four children, of whom Ruth was the second.